About this artwork

 - D.H.
 Burnham & Co.
 (Architect)

 - Eaton's Department Store, Toronto, Canada, Perspective Study

 - Graphite on tracing paper

 - Inventory number 65 noted at bottom right corner.
 Initialed at bottom left edge: "J.B.L. del."
 Manuscript note at bottom right edge: "T. E. Building D. H. B Co., Archs.
 20 January 1912 ".
 Initialed bottom right corner, "P.A."

 - 121.5 × 83.5 cm (47 7/8 × 32 7/8 in.)

-- Restricted gift of the Benefactors of Architecture Endowment Fund
+- Purchased with funds provided by the Benefactors of Architecture Endowment Fund